 Be creative with how you structure your "interests" section.
-This is what interviewers will use to establish a connection with you.
+Some interviewers may use this section to establish a connection with you.
 Avoid generic interests such as 'travel, reading and exercise' as this is what most students use.
-This is a great opportunity to make your résumé and yourself stand out.
+If you do use them, be specific.
+For example, travelling through Asia, reading autobiographies, rock climbing, etc. This is a great opportunity to make your résumé and yourself stand out.